potamides/yomichad/README.md

   installed, the popup dictionary is simply centered on the screen.

 ## Usage
-First, some keybindings should be configured to launch yomichad from qutebrowser.
+First, some keybindings should be configured for launching yomichad from qutebrowser.
 You can, for example, add the following lines to your `~/.config/qutebrowser/config.py`:
 ```python